 Not sure if many people are reading today (due to the impending turkey-related holiday) but we wanted to stop in with a quick kitchen update.
 We officially got our counters templated (aka: measured so they can be fabricated and installed within the next hopefully two weeks).
 Woo to the hoo!
 And this finally means our sinkless days are finally numbered.
 Huzzah!
-For anyone who missed the counter discussion, here’s what we’re getting, and for anyone who wants to know how they template for counters, we made this handy video of the process:
+For anyone who missed the counter discussion, here’s what we’re getting.

 The best news is that although I initially worried like a neurotic person about the tape measure snapping back and hurting her fingers, it’s actually a light duty one that doesn’t have any force, so she laughs when it “gets her” as opposed to crying.
 Always a good thing.
 But how did this kitchen update turn into Clara chatter?
 Back to the subject of our counters…

 When they came out to template we did learn that we would need reinforcement to support the 12″ overhang on two sides of the peninsula, so they quoted us $300 to build in some steel rods when they fabricate the counter or offered up the DIY option of buying some brackets (either decorative ones that will be seen or hidden steel ones – we’re leaning towards the latter) that we can add ourselves… to the tune of about $15.